 TT: Well-said!
 How do you find the money to fund your travel?

 TT: Hooray!
 I just came back from there and LOVED it!
-Check out AroundTheWorldL.com for tips on Thailand, Laos, Cambodia, and Vietnam!
+Check out AroundTheWorldL.com for tips!
 Now, tell us one moment from your teaching in New Zealand that was funny or interesting.

 TT: Love it.
 How have your travels impacted you as a teacher?